kogarashisan/LavaSite/reference/AppendixCompat.md

 ##Release notes

-- Framework depends on MooTools.
-Recommended version: 1.51 and newer, but may work with 1.45, but not older.
+- Framework depends on jQuery.
+Recommended version: 3.1.1 and newer.
 - Naturally, LiquidLava and Firestorm frameworks can not coexist with code that modifies the native object's ptototype.
 - <b>IE8 and below are not supported, and probably will never be.</b>